LejoFlores/Earth-and-Environmental-Systems-Modeling/SYLLABUS.md

 ### Educational Access for All Students:
 Students with additional educational and access needs are encouraged to contact the proper resource as early as possible (Boise State Educational Access Center; [https://www.boisestate.edu/eac/](https://www.boisestate.edu/eac/)).
 The EAC assists Boise State staff and faculty in meeting accommodations mandated by Federal and State law and University policy.
 They will work with you to identify and document physical and learning needs and identify  appropriate accommodations for a student in their courses.

 ### COVID-19 Guidelines:
+As of August 2021, the COVID-19 pandemic situation is evolving rapidly in the United States and Idaho.

 ---